Copyright ©2019 by Mike Quigley. No reproduction of any kind without permission.

-This episode, directed by Peter Weller, was full of ass-kicking action and contained one huge plot twist.
+This episode, directed by Peter Weller, had lots of ass-kicking action as well as one huge plot twist.

-Thanks to Danno's meddling, Eddie ends up getting in a tussle with some woman's English mastiff and injured, requiring stitches.
+Thanks to Danno's meddling, Eddie ends up getting in a scrap with some woman's English mastiff and injured, requiring stitches.
 This necessitates a trip to the vet where the vet, Dr. Okino (Presilah Nuñez), is mega-hot.
-Danno cannot shut up even while in the vet's office, but fortunately, the "serious business" phone call is received, and McGarrett assigns him to deal with it.
+Danno cannot shut up about McGarrett's romantic issues even while in the vet's office, but fortunately, the "serious business" phone call is received, and McGarrett assigns Danno to deal with it.

 McGarrett does ask Okino for a date near the end of the show, after Eddie, wearing an Elizabethan collar, starts conversing with him by whining and whimpering, sort of like the famous German shepherd in the YouTube video which has almost 200 million views.

-There was only one crime of the week, which had to do with what looked like a tenth grader from a Honolulu private school named Yumi Chun (Kirstin Leigh) getting kidnapped.
-When the van of the three men who grabbed her on the street late at night is found, they are all dead, and clues suggest that she killed them all.
+There was only one crime of the week, which had to do with what looked like a tenth grader from a Honolulu private school named Yumi Chun (Kirstin Leigh) being kidnapped.
+When the van of the three men who grabbed her on the street late at night is found, they are all dead, and evidence suggest that she killed them all.

 After she is tracked down, Tani and Quinn go to see Chun, thinking that she murdered the trio because they raped her, but in a major twist, the girl puts both Tani and Quinn out of action with various martial arts moves and escapes.
 It turns out that she is actually an IT specialist from North Korea who is the subject of an Interpol Red Alert.